[?] Subscribe To This Site

 May a debt collector contact anyone else about your debt?

-Zero Debt, If you have an debt negotiation attorney, collectors must contact the attorney, rather than you.
-If you do not have an debt negotiation attorney, collectors may contact other people, but only to find out where you live, what your phone number is, and where you work.
+If you have an debt negotiation attorney, collectors must contact the attorney, rather than you.
+If you do not have an attorney, collectors may contact other people, but only to find out where you live, what your phone number is, and where you work.

 Collectors usually are prohibited from contacting such third parties more than once.
-In most cases, collectors may not tell anyone other than you and your attorney that you owe money.
+In most cases, they may not tell anyone other than you and your attorney that you owe money.

-May a debt collector continue to contact you if you believe you do not owe money?
+May a collector continue to contact you if you believe you do not owe money?

-When dealing with debt collectors a collector may not contact you if, within 30 days after you receive the written notice, you send the collection agency a letter stating you do not owe money.
+Debt collectors may not contact you if, within 30 days after you receive the written notice, you send the collection agency a letter stating you do not owe money.
 However, a collector can renew collection activities if you are sent proof of the debts, such as a copy of a bill for the amount owed.

 Stop collector harassment. they may not harass, oppress, or abuse you or any third parties they contact.